 Do you know there are final expense life insurance leads that do NOT say life insurance?

-As you’d imagine, using the word “life insurance” better describes what the solicitation is about, thus responses will most likely be interested in life insurance.
+As you’d imagine, using the word “life insurance” better describes what the solicitation is about.

 Again, stick with me if this is new to you.
 Much will make sense momentarily when I discuss vanilla mailers in detail.

 Here’s an example of a “specific/direct” final expense lead.
 Make a note of where it says “life insurance” on the card.

 Basically, think of a “vanilla” card as a “less-specific” final expense lead card that does NOT say life insurance anywhere.